KholdStare/kholdstare.github.com/_posts/2012-12-18-perfect-forwarding-to-async-1.markdown

 assert( checker.moves() == 0 );
 {% endhighlight %}

-I had to add a lambda in there since <code>printContents</code> didn't take its parameters by pointer.
-Note, this would not work for rvalues, as creating pointers to rvalue references will result in undefined behaviour- you'd be creating pointers to temporaries!
+Note, this would not work for rvalues, as <code>std::ref</code> cannot hold an rvalue reference.
 To summarize the local solution:

-> To avoid an extra copy when forwarding arguments that you know will outlive
+> To avoid an extra copy when passing lvalue references as arguments that you
-> the thread through <code>std::async</code>, you can pass them using a pointer.
+> know will outlive the thread through <code>std::async</code>, you can wrap
+> them with <code>std::ref</code>.

 ### Continued in <a href="/technical/2012/12/19/perfect-forwarding-to-async-2.html">Part 2</a>